department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 - **If you’re a military spouse and you were married on or after January 2, 2013**, we won’t automatically cover you.
 You’ll need to sign up using VA Form SGLV 8286A (Spouse Coverage Election and Certificate).
 Complete the form and hand it in to your unit personnel office.
 [Download VA Form SGLV 8286A](http://www.benefits.va.gov/INSURANCE/forms/8286A.htm).

+### How much will I pay for spousal coverage—and how do the premium payments work?

+You’ll pay a premium for your spouse’s coverage, which will increase as your spouse ages.

+These are the current spousal coverage monthly premium rates:

+**[DESIGN NOTE: Please insert spousal coverage monthly premium rates table here.
+See issue for content]**

+If you’re signed up as a spouse in the Defense Enrollment Eligibility Reporting System (DEERS), we’ll automatically deduct the FSGLI premium from your Servicemember’s pay.
+If you aren’t signed up in DEERS, your Servicemember will still be responsible for premiums and back payments of unpaid premiums.

 ### Can I get extended coverage for a dependent child? **[UX/DESIGN NOTE: Consider accordion link here]**

 Yes, in some cases.
 Coverage lasts until the child is 18 years old.
 But, if the child is a full-time student or becomes permanently and totally disabled (unable to do everyday tasks, including meaningful work) before turning 18 and is no longer able to support themselves, we may extend the coverage.